3 Tips to Stay Running and Prevent Running Injuries

 Running shoes are an important component of load management as they are all designed with characteristics for different levels of support and cushioning.

-If you run in a way that puts you more at risk of certain running injuries than your shoe selection is vital to help reduce this risk.
+If you run in a way that puts you more at risk of certain running injuries then your shoe selection is vital to help reduce this risk.

 Shoes need to be monitored for mileage as the lateral stiffness of a shoe decreases with wear.